liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

  session.userName;

 ```
-This restricts us to only ever calling this selector when the session exists, but it means we are guaranteed a non null return value.
+This restricts us to only ever calling this selector when the session exists, but it means we are guaranteed a non-null return value.
 By passing something other than state however, we are no longer hiding away the state structure.
 For example if the state was refactored and session was renamed to `userDetails` and restructured, we would have to refactor every selector.
 We will have lost the main benefit of redux selectors – to encapsulate away the inner structure of the state object.

 #### Bonus idea: